 The AP Economics course combines one semester of Microeconomics and one semester of Macroeconomics to provide students with a thorough understanding of economic theory.
 Students enrolled in this course will be eligible for two AP tests in the spring.
-During first semester, students will focus on Microeconomics, examining principles that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
-The course places primary emphasis on the nature and functions of product markets and includes the study of factor markets and the role of government in promoting greater efficiency and equity in the economy.
+During the first semester, students will focus on Microeconomics, examining principles that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
+The course places primary emphasis on the nature and functions of product markets.
+It includes the study of factor markets and the role of government in promoting greater efficiency and equity in the economy.
 Second semester, the course focuses on Macroeconomics and the way economists examine aggregate economic behavior.
-Students learn the way the measures of economic performance-gross domestic product, inflation, and unemploymentare constructed and ways to apply them to evaluate the macroeconomic conditions of an economy.
+Students learn the way the measures of economic performance-gross domestic product, inflation, and unemployment-are constructed and ways to apply them to evaluate the macroeconomic conditions of an economy.
 The course recognizes the global nature of economics and provides ample opportunities to examine the impact of international trade and finance on national economies.
 Various economic schools of thought are introduced as students consider solutions to economic problems.
-This course meets Economics requirement for graduation.
+This course meets Economics requirements for graduation.

-- Prerequisite: Recommended for AP in Social Studies senior year.
-Juniors must obtain instructor recommendation. - See General Requirements for Advanced and AP Courses on page 20. - · Grade Level: 11 (with recommendation), 12 Semesters: 2
+Prerequisite: Recommended for AP in Social Studies senior year.
+Juniors must obtain instructor recommendation.